-The full 100 km solo race will consists of running three consecutive “legs”.
-We will also be hosting a 60 km (legs 2 and 3), as well as a 35 km (21 mile) (leg 3) option.
-All three of these categories will be run solo.
-For the truly “hardcore” runner, the entire 100 km course is for you.
-This is a serious test of endurance as runners navigate this challenging course with ~12,500 ft of vertical gain.
+The full 100 mile race will consists of running three consecutive “legs”.
+We will also be hosting a 50 mile (legs 2 and 3), as well as a 35 km (21 mile) (leg 3) option.
+All three of these categories will be run solo (no relays or teams).
+For the truly “hardcore” runner, the entire 100 mile course is for you.
+This is a serious test of endurance as runners navigate this challenging course with ~23,800 ft of vertical gain.

-For the slightly less masochistic runner the 60 km course is sure to provide an incredible challenge.
-With over 8,000′ of vertical gain and the potential for very snowy and muddy conditions, this 60 km course takes runners through it all.
+For the slightly less masochistic runner the 50 mile course is sure to provide an incredible challenge.
+With over 10,900′ of vertical gain and the potential for very snowy and muddy conditions, this 50 mile course takes runners through it all.

 Weather and Conditions

 You might ask, “A trail race in spring, are the race directors crazy, won’t it be snowy?”
 And our answer would be, “Yes we’re a bit crazy, and Yes hope there is snow”.
 If Pocatello gets a “normal” amount of snow this winter, the course could have some of the finest glissading around in early June.
 If this doesn’t tickle your fancy you can opt for a parallel, but far less efficient, route down the neighboring hillside.
 We liken it to the terrain on parts of the Lake City 50.
 If the conditions pose any real danger, appropriate provisions will be made to ensure the safety of all runners.
 In 2009 we strung up 700′ of rope, but hardly anyone used it.
 Most either skied down it on their feed or sat on their butts and slid down.
-No special equipment should be needed for the glissade, but if you want to bring something (like heavy duty visqueen or plastic sheets that are cut into squares as one runner is consider) go right ahead!
+No special equipment should be needed for the glissade, but if you want to bring something like microspikes you are welcome to.

 Some history: Two weeks before the 2009 race you could have skied the last half of the course, one week before the 2009 race Pocatello saw record high temperatures in the high 90s.
 Race day in 2009 was near perfect.
 The 2010 race brought one of the most intense storms on record in May and the race was cancelled for safety reasons.
 2011 was dubbed the snow course and the course had to be altered due to a very deep snow pack, and 2013 returned to the full original course in great, sunny weather.
 In short, you really must come prepared for the anything, but hope for the best.
 We don’t want to have to cancel another race, but much of that hinges on runners being prepared and ready for the conditions.
 Come race day, it is the prerogative of the aid station captains as to whether runners are allows to proceed or not.
 If you are ill-prepared you will likely not be allowed to continue.